 4. Grounds for disqualification

-Over the past century, the High Court has adjudicated on a number of aspects of section 44 of the Constitution as it applies to both candidates and members or senators.
+The High Court has adjudicated a number of aspects of section 44 of the Constitution as it applies to both candidates and sitting senators and members.
 For a candidate, the critical point is nomination, which begins the process of being chosen (Sykes v Cleary (No. 2) (1992) 176 CLR 77).
 To be eligible for election, a candidate must be clear of any of the grounds for disqualification at the time of nomination (Free v Kelly (No. 2) (1996) 185 CLR 296); and must remain so until chosen (Re Nash [No 2] 2017 HCA 52, at 44-45).

 44(i): owes allegiance to a foreign power etc.